anunique/weedit/README.txt

-this is weedit 3.0.0 readme
+this is weedit 4.0.0 readme
-weedit is a file duplicate finder thats using checksums to check for duplicates. it got an automaintaining database. weedit will detect if a file disappears or got modified and will update entries on the fly.

-so far have fun playing with it.
+weedit is a duplicate finger thats using sha1 and crc32 to check for duplicates. it got an automaintaining database. weedit will detect if a file disappears out of the db. i may write a more complete readme one day. so far have fun playing with it.

+bugreports and ideas are always welcome!
+	daniel ( at ) k0o ( dot ) org

 feel free to donate to:
 BTC: 17dMvPPcYAznrwrgbWQYf6QNgBpoX7x2f2